swarfte/Software-Engineering-Group-Project/README.md

 ## Member (Roles & Responsibilities & Portion)

-> - Bosco(P2104174) focus testing and management of the software
+> - Bosco(P2104174) focus testing and controller of the software
 > - Tim(P2104193) focus the model and controller of the software
 > - Jacky(P2104352) focus readme and testing of the software
 > - Benjamin(P2104459) focus the user interface and readme of the software